 Guide or Service Dogs

-Guide and service dogs help people with disabilities avoid hazards or perform tasks.
+Guide and service dogs are taught tasks to mitigate the specific disability of their handler.
 Guide dogs help people with visual impairments while service dogs help people with other kinds of disabilities such as hearing impairments and epilepsy.
 They can help a person navigate through public areas, alert them to sounds, open doors and do other tasks.

 British Columbia’s Guide Dog and Service Dog Act and regulation govern how guide and service dogs and their handlers are certified.
 Certification increases public safety, raises training standards and improves public access for dog and handler teams.